RhysLloyd99/risc8/README.md

 # RISC8
-This is a risc-V inspired 8-bit CPU assembler and instruction set.
+This is a risc-V inspired 8-bit CPU, assembler, and instruction set.

 ## Features
 - Assembler for 16-bit instructions